 The Huawei Consumer Business Privacy Statement was updated on

-Huawei Device Co., Ltd. and its global affiliates (collectively, "Huawei", "we", "us", and "our") respect your privacy.
+Huawei Device (Hong Kong) Co., and its global affiliates (collectively, "Huawei", "we", "us", and "our") respect your privacy.
 Therefore, we have developed a Privacy Statement (hereinafter referred to as "this Statement") that covers how we collect, use, disclose, protect, store, transfer and otherwise process your personal data.
 Please take a moment to read and understand our privacy statement and let us know if you have any questions.

 This Statement applies only to Huawei personal and home products, including feature phones, smartphones, laptops, tablets, wearable devices, mobile broadband devices, smart household appliances, accessories, computer applications, mobile services, software, toolkits, websites, and services that display or mention this Statement.

 Before using Huawei products or services, you may need to provide personal data.
 You do not have to provide your personal data to Huawei, but in some cases, if you do not provide certain personal data we will not be able to provide you with some related products or services.

 Huawei will collect and use your personal data for the purposes stated in this Statement.
 Here are some examples of personal data we may collect: